push-protocol/push-anode/README.md

 </h1>

 <p align="center">
-  <i align="center">Push Protocol is a web3 communication network, enabling cross-chain notifications, messaging and much more for dapps, wallets, and services.🚀</i>
+  <i align="center">Push protocol is evolving to Push Chain, a shared-state L1 designed to deliver universal app experiences (Any Chain.
+Any User.
+Any App).🚀</i>
 </p>

 <h4 align="center">